3kh0/ext-remover/README.md

 **This exploit has been patched since Chrome OS 120.**

 ### Finding Kernver
-If you're on v120 or higher, you need to downgrade in order to use CryptoSmite.
+If you're on v120 or higher, you need to downgrade to use CryptoSmite.
 To do this, you first need to check your `kernver=` in Recovery Mode.

 1. Boot into Recovery Mode
    - Hold ESC + Refresh + Power for 2 or 3 seconds.